 Notice when people want to give you more or less attention.
 Notice when they look away to reflect or to decide what they feel about what you’ve said.
 Seeing how people are responding is a key purpose of eye contact

 It’s also important to be aware that both culture and gender can affect eye contact.
 Women tend to blink more than men, so make sure you match this.
 Different cultures blink at different rates.
 Again, you need to adjust to this.
 What may seem like shyness or lack of confidence to you, could simply be the cultural norm for someone else.

-If this article has whet your appetite to learn more on the topic, visit the Developing Personal Presence training programme page or contact a member of our Learning & Development team on 020 7978 1516 or firstname.lastname@example.org
+If this article has whet your appetite to learn more on the topic, visit the Transformational Presentation Skills training programme page or contact a member of our Learning & Development team on 020 7978 1516 or firstname.lastname@example.org